 Monterey County is endowed with tremendous natural beauty and resources.
 Yet many Salinas Valley young people and families have little or no educational interface with nature in a wilderness setting.
 Land statistics paint this picture.

 Salinas Valley is an agricultural region east of the affluent city of Monterey.
-It produces large quantities of fruits and vegetables and, thanks to this plentiful and profitable industry, the valley has earned the nickname “America’s Salad Bowl.”
-Because of its close proximity to Mexico and the abundance of low-skilled agricultural jobs, the Salinas Valley attracts many migrant workers amongst its farm laborers.
+It produces large quantities of fruits and vegetables, and, thanks to this plentiful and profitable industry, the valley has earned the nickname “America’s Salad Bowl.”
+Because of its close proximity to Mexico and the abundance of low-skilled agricultural jobs, the Salinas Valley attracts many migrant workers among its farm laborers.

 Not a Camp

-With the goal of enriching the lives of these boys and girls through the healing powers of nature, BSLT began running its overnight programs in the summer of 2013 for the youth who live in Salinas Valley.
+With the goal of enriching the lives of Salinas Valley youth through the healing powers of nature, BSLT began running its overnight programs in the summer of 2013.
 The program is designed for a group of 20 to 25 children at one time, most of whom are Hispanic and living in urban neighborhoods where they have limited access to natural environments.

 BSLT developed these programs with assistance from various partners who work to support youth in Salinas Valley.
 The trust proposed the idea that these other organizations chaperone the children during their stay, while BSLT employees act as teachers.
 In addition to chaperoning, the organizations choose which youth from their own programs will attend.
 During the application process, BSLT visits the organizations and shows a presentation about the program.
 Since many of the youth’s parents have been restricted to urban areas, they are sometimes hesitant to send their children into the “wilderness,” fearing for their safety.
 So in addition to explaining the curriculum, BSLT does its best to reassure the parents.
 To ease communication, BSLT also produces its program materials in the majority of the parents’ first language: Spanish.